Chicken Ranch (Nevada): History

 Walter Plankinton opened the Nevada Chicken Ranch in 1976, as close to Las Vegas as legally possible.
 He encountered strong opposition from local law enforcement and other brothel owners.
 It remains the closest brothel to Las Vegas.

 The initial location of the Chicken Ranch was inside the town limits of Pahrump, where prostitution was illegal.
 Plankinton was arrested and found guilty of violating the town's laws.
 He moved the brothel to a new location within Nye County, but outside of town limits.
 After lengthy appeals he served 60 days in jail in 1981.

 Nye County did not require brothels to be licensed in 1976, and three other brothels operated legally in the county at the time.
 Nevertheless, officials circulated a petition opposing the Chicken Ranch and then tried to close it down as a "public nuisance per se".
 The resulting court case reached the Nevada Supreme Court, which ruled in Plankinton's favor in 1978.

 In 1978, the Chicken Ranch was burned to the ground, allegedly by arsonists.
 Plankinton reopened with a new set of trailers 5 days later.

 In 1982, Plankinton sold the Chicken Ranch for $1,250,000 to Kenneth Green, a San Francisco businessman, and Russel Reade, an ex-teacher.
 Reade, who had contributed $25,000 towards the purchase, became the manager.
 Around 15 women were working at the ranch at that time.

 Chicken Ranch Airport was an airstrip on premises which allowed small planes to land at the brothel.
 Pictures from 1994 show the airstrip was closed by this time.

 On February 8, 2006, the ranch accepted a purchase offer for $5.2 million.

-In popular culture

-Don Stadterman was a chauffeur for the Chicken Ranch Brothel in Nevada for seven years.
-His book, Ride With Me To The Chicken Ranch Brothel is about the men he drove to the brothel and the ladies who worked there.
-Jeanie Kasindorf's book Nye County Brothel Wars (Linden Press/Simon & Schuster 1985) describes the opposition Plankinton encountered in Nye County.

-In 1983, the house was the subject of the documentary Chicken Ranch by filmmaker Nick Broomfield.

-The six part Sundance Channel series Pleasure for Sale (2008) documented life in the Chicken Ranch, describing the sometimes tense relations among the sex workers there.

-The Chicken Ranch was the location for Orville Peck's video "Dead of Night".
-Women from the Chicken Ranch were featured throughout the video and thanked by Orville Peck at the end of the video.